Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 \text{gr}(t)= \frac{ \text{nOD}'(t)} {\text{nOD}(t)}
 $$

-which plainly states that the growth rate is the rate of change of the size of the culture, normalized by the size of the culture.
+This states that the growth rate is the rate of change of the culture size, normalized by the culture size.

-This rate can give insight on the state of your culture under different external conditions.
+This rate helps compare the state of your culture under different conditions (temperature, media, etc.).

 ![](/img/user-guide/02-experiment-basics/09-od-normal-growth-rate/temp_growth_rate.png)

-These graphs can be interpreted in 4 phases:
+These graphs can be interpreted in four phases:
-* The lag phase: No observed growth, but high cell activity.
-In this stage, cells are in a nutrient rich environment and are preparing for growth by synthesizing proteins and other necessary molecules.
+* The lag phase: Little observed growth, but high cell activity.
+Cells acclimate to a nutrient-rich environment and prepare for division.
-* Exponential (or log) phase: Cells are now dividing and doubling in numbers after each generation time.
-Generation times are dependent on the species you are using for your experiment.
+* Exponential (or log) phase: Cells divide and double at a roughly constant rate.
+Generation times depend on species and conditions.
 * Stationary phase: Eventually the growth of cells reaches a plateau as nutrients are used up and waste products accumulate.
 At this point, the number of dividing cells will equal the number of dying cells.
 * Decline (or death) phase: As nutrients are depleted, cell growth slows while cell death increases.